Ficus carica 'Brown Turkey'

-Ficus carica, the Common Fig is a deciduous tree with handsome foliage of large deeply lobed deep green leaves.
+Ficus carica 'Brown Turkey'is a deciduous tree with handsome foliage of large deeply lobed deep green leaves.
 If you restricted the roots, fig trees produce more fruit, so they are great for containers.
-Fig Trees can bear two crops of delicious fruit, only the first which is carried on last season's growth will ripen in the UK Aug-Sept.
+Brown Turkey usually produces one crop of figs a year.
 The Fig Tree can be grown as a specimen plant where it can get to 2.5-4M or easily trained against a sunny wall where its height can be kept reduced.

 This size plant is ideal to start off training or would make a lovely present for a gardener.
 Ficus love full sun and preferably a south or west facing wall in well drained soil.
 Eventual height can reach 4m with a spread of 3m, the fig tree can be trimmed to a smaller shape if preferred.